6110rstmks/contents_blocking-laravel/README.md

 ### ・YoutubeChannel

-You can block a video of a registered channel.<br />
+You can block videos of registered channels.<br />
 Also, if the title of a video contain registered words, redirect the page.

 #### **[Caution]**:
 In order to use this function, you need to get YoutubeAPI, and register it on this system.

 ### ・Site
+You can block sites that contain registered url.

 # Todo after cloning on local environment
 $ composer install